 Putting the Human in Humanitarian Engineering

-People often think of Engineers as problem and solution focused.
-Many problems remain in the world, acutely so in poor and disadvantaged communities, and human-centered engineering offers solutions to fix them.
+People often think of Engineers as problem and solution based.
+Many problems still exist in poor and disadvantaged communities, and human-centered engineering offers solutions to fix them.

 Humanitarian Engineering challenges the idea that engineers are just scientific thinkers focused on a technical problem and a solution.
 UNSW Engineering students tackle problems and engineer human- orientated solutions, working towards positive change.